alejandrotoledoweb/alejandrotoledoweb/README.md

 ## Alejandro Toledo - Full Stack Developer
 ### Hello!

-My name is Alejandro.
+My name is Alejandro Toledo.
 I am a Full Stack Developer, graduated from Microverse Online School Program.

-I just finished my studies and I am willing to put my hand on new projects and grow my career as a developer.
+I finished my studies and I am willing to put my hand on new projects and grow my career as a developer.

 ### 💪 Current Goals: